1. Warren Hastings was the first ___________.

 Explanation: He was accused of selling British troops to the Nawab of Awadh for money.

-84. Warren Hastings was finally:
+84. Warren Hastings was finally___________.

 A) Convicted and jailed